Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.4

-• THE THOUSAND KYOTO offers a luxurious experience with high-end amenities and exceptional service.
+• THE THOUSAND KYOTO offers an experience with high-end amenities and exceptional service.
 Guests rave about the spacious, well-appointed rooms, featuring a modern yet serene design with natural wood and Zen elements.
-The hotel’s central location near Kyoto Station is perfect for travellers using public transport.
-The spa and fitness centre provide relaxation and wellness options, while the multiple dining options, including a highly-praised breakfast, offer culinary delights.
-Reviews highlight the attentive staff, the beautiful lobby with a grand staircase, and the calming atmosphere, justifying its premium price tag.
+The hotel’s central location, just a two minute walk, from the Kyoto Station area is perfect for travellers using public transport.
+The spa and fitness centre provide relaxation and wellness options, while the multiple dining options, including a highly-praised breakfast offer extra convenience.

 GOOD NATURE HOTEL KYOTO